Configuration

 • "override": If port lock detected then override it with new lock and force close the original locking connection.

-feature.network.incoming.filter #
+feature.network.incoming.ports #

 feature.network.outgoing #